ipicca/ipicca/README.md

 I am a FrontEnd Developer and a system college student 🖤

- 🌱 I’m currently learning React JS at Coderhouse & C# at Education IT.
+ 🌱 I’m currently learning React JS at Coderhouse & C# at Udemy and Education IT.

  :books: I want to learn .NET & SQL ⚛️